HF Exam - oral exam info

 Important General Information on the oral examination

 The total length of the exam is 30 minutes.
 This includes preparation time of about fifteen minutes and fifteen minutes with the examiners.
-When you arrive, you will be given a text relating to your chosen topic which you can refer to in the exam itself if you wish.
+15 minutes before your exmainiation, you will be given a text relating to your chosen topic which you can refer to in the exam itself if you wish.
 However, we advise you to prepare for the topic in advance.

 The exam will test the relevance and coherence of what you say, as well as the accuracy and style of your English.